Heel Pain Signs & Symptom

 Heel pain has increased in frequency over the years.
 As our society ages, we are trying to stay more active.
 Heel pain has become a major problem in America, with over 10% of the population afflicted with the condition.
 Symptoms tend to be relatively consistent, with pain most prevalent in the morning after sitting.
 As time goes on, the pain can often intensify during the day.

 What Causes Heel Pain?

 Heel pain can be bought on by many different conditions such as arthritis, infection, trauma or a neurological condition.
-However, the most common causes of heel pain are plantar fasciitis, heel bumps, tarsal tunnel syndrome and heel bursitis.
+However, the most common causes are plantar fasciitis, heel bumps, tarsal tunnel syndrome and heel bursitis.

 Prevention and Treatment